 Typically, the older generation felt the most proud of their British heritage with 71% of the age 55-75 age bracket saying that they’d rather be British than any other citizen of Britain.

-The worst traits of British people were our inability to drink reasoning, being ignorant of other cultures, complaining too much, intolerant to the fringes of society and laziness… that all sounds pretty accurate.
+The worst traits of British people were our inability to drink reasonably, being ignorant of other cultures, complaining too much, intolerant to the fringes of society and laziness… that all sounds pretty accurate.

 The poll then asked people asked British people what made them proud to be part of this country.
 The NHS took the number one space followed by Our History which is concerning…